mkdocs/mkdocs/docs/dev-guide/translations.md

 5. [Contribute your translation](#contributing-translations) through a
    Pull Request.

-!!! note
+NOTE:
 Translation locales are usually identified using the [ISO-639-1] (2-letter) language codes.
 While territory/region/county codes are also supported, location specific translations should only be added after the general language translation has been completed and the regional dialect requires use of a term which differs from the general language translation.

 [ISO-639-1]: https://en.wikipedia.org/wiki/ISO_639-1